v738301/RandomVideo/README.md

 # RandomVideo
-randomly play video clips from a folder
+randomly play video clips from a folder, helped by claude